neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 <DetailIconCards>

-<a href="/docs/guides/partner-billing" description="Use the Neon API to configure consumption quotas for your customers" icon="setup">Set up usage quotas</a>
+<a href="/docs/guides/partner-billing" description="Use the Neon API to configure consumption quotas for your customers" icon="cheque">Set up usage quotas</a>

 </DetailIconCards>